cloudmesh-community/book/chapters/cloud/datacenter.md

 Find more about this at [@nytimes-datacenter]

-## Renewable Energy for Data Centers :o:
+## Renewable Energy for Data Centers :o: {#sec:energy-renewable}

-Exlain the principal and showcase some examples:
+Explain the principal and showcase some examples:

 * Solar: <https://9to5google.com/2019/01/17/largest-ever-solar-farms-google/>
 * Wind: <https://www.datacenterknowledge.com/wind-powered-data-centers>